PapaJoesSoup/ShipManifest/README.md

 ShipManifest
 ============
+Version 0.23.5.3.2.2 - 2 May, 2014 - Realism Settings Love Edition..

+ -  New: Crew Transfers should allow swapping Kerbals between parts.
+Swaps are possible within a part, but not between parts. - www.youtube.com/watch?v=I_TNxjnW234
+    New: Added config file switch for Enable/Disable TextureReplacer eva event triggers. testing shows it conflicts with TACLS.
+ -  Bug: Highlighting behaves abnormally on resource changes from crew to another resource.
+Residual selected part highlighting... - Internally found, Post release of 0.23.5.3.2.1
+ -  Bug: Highlighting behaves abnormally on part changes when moving away from source and target part being the same... - Internally found, Post release of 0.23.5.3.2.1a

 Version 0.23.5.3.2.1b - 26 Apr, 2014 - Inflatable Habs Test Edition.
 Non public release (Not on Spaceport)
  - Bug:  SM not detecting Changes in Creability with Inflatable Parts...
          - http://forum.kerbalspaceprogram.com/threads/62270-0-23-5-Ship-Manifest-%28Crew-Science-Resources%29-v0-23-5-3-2-1-22-Apr-14?p=1118517&viewfull=1#post1118517